 Check or add URLs manually

-The Diagnose tool provides information on the status of URLs in your sites, including:
+The diagnose feature in the Domains section provides information on the status of URLs in your domains, including:

 - if the URL has been crawled already

 - when the URL was last visited by the crawler

 URLs that are not in your collection can also be added using the diagnose tool, and existing URLs can be manually reindexed.

 - Click on "Diagnose" button

 - Enter the URL you want to diagnose.

 - Press "Add to Index" to crawl the URL.

 - Check the status of the page by re-diagnosing the URL.